Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Advanced-Scenarios.md

 1. Create a new subscription for the seed resources.
 Take note of the subscription id.
 2. Grant owner rights to the account you are using to deploy the accelerator on the new subscription.
 3. Use the `complete` starter module to deploy the Azure Landing Zone.
-4. Update the `config.yaml` file to include subscription placement for the new subscription:
+4. Update the `config.yaml` file to include subscription placement for the new subscription using the `subscription-id-overrides` setting.
+For example:

 ```yaml
 archetypes:  # `caf-enterprise-scale` module, add inputs as listed on the module registry where necessary.